 What Are Full-Suspension Mountain Bikes?

 From my experience, I can say that hardtail bikes cannot handle rocky and technical terrain properly.
-This is where the full-suspension bikes come.
-Your progression will definitely be smooth, even a full-suspension bike that offers a short travel distance will be much better than a hardtail that cannot withstand bumps.
+This is where the full-suspension bikes come in.
+Your progression will be smooth.

 What Sets Them Apart?